This short story, posted just in time for spooky Halloween, is a dark one. It's meant to chill, to horrify, and set the mind wondering.

 “Are they harassing you?
 Are you okay?”

-“Angie, I think it’s Gwen,” Maggie whispered, as if saying her name would bring the screams back.
+“Angie, I think it’s Gwen,” Maggie whispered, as if saying

 “Oh my god.
 Maggie?
 Are you okay?
 Have you been drinking?”